 Billions of devices are producing data every second, which ultimately ends up, stored in Data Centers across the globe.
 Increase in DC size and numbers will result in a corresponding rise in energy consumption.
 Future DC architecture will strive to be Green, with energy efficiency and conservation strategy at its core.

-With over 13 years of operational and technical expertise (or 500+ man years of experience) serving over 300 customers spread across various industry verticals, viz., BFSI, Telecom, Pharma, Retail, Manufacturing, Media, etc., Sify has an impressive portfolio of over 2,00,000 sq. ft. of white space spread across 6 concurrently maintainable Data Centres, 15 Tier II Data Centres, 6 State Data Centres and several more for private clients, all built to exacting specifications and best-in-class global standards.
+With over 13 years of operational and technical expertise (or 500+ man years of experience) serving over 300 customers spread across various industry verticals, viz., BFSI, Telecom, Pharma, Retail, Manufacturing, Media, etc., Sify has an impressive portfolio of over 2,00,000 sq. ft. of white space spread across 6 concurrently maintainable Data Centers, 15 Tier II Data Centers, 6 State Data Centers and several more for private clients, all built to exacting specifications and best-in-class global standards.